Muxelchen/Roomies/docs/PROJECT_SUMMARY.md

-# HouseHero Project Summary
+# Roomies Project Summary

-## 🎯 Project Overview
+## Executive Overview

-**HouseHero** is a comprehensive, production-ready iOS household management application that transforms mundane household tasks into an engaging, gamified experience.
+**Roomies** is a comprehensive, production-ready iOS household management application that transforms mundane household tasks into an engaging, gamified experience.
 Built with modern iOS technologies and enterprise-grade security, it represents a complete solution for families and shared living spaces.

 ## 🏆 Project Status: **COMPLETE & PRODUCTION-READY**